 Step 3 – Configure sshd for SFTP Only

 /etc/ssh/sshd_config is the main configuration file of the OpenSSH server.
-Be careful with changing in this configuration file, because any mistake can lead connection lost.
+Be careful with changing this configuration file, because any mistake can lead to connection loss.

 sudo vim /etc/ssh/sshd_config

-and add the following settings at end of file.
+then add the following settings at end of the file.

 Match User sftpuser ForceCommand internal-sftp PasswordAuthentication yes ChrootDirectory /var/sftp PermitTunnel no AllowAgentForwarding no AllowTcpForwarding no X11Forwarding no